wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 = Where is all of my product information stored? =

 All product information including inventory counts is stored on your cloud account with AllProWebTools.
 This is what allows all smart phones, point of sale devices, and linked websites to share inventory information.
-The benefit here is that changing the retail price or uploading a new product can be done from your control panel and instantly update all devices.
+The benefit is that changing the retail price or uploading a new product can be done from your control panel and instantly update all devices.

 = Can I upload my inventory as a CSV? =

-You can upload or download all of your inventory from a CSV at any time.
+You can upload or download all of your inventory in CSV format at any time.

 == Screenshots ==